hambaloch/MBWA-Test/README.md

 Instructions:
-Import the mangobaaz.sql on localhost phpmyadmin. unzip mangobaaz.zip
+Import the mangobaaz.sql on localhost phpmyadmin (db should be named mangobaaz). unzip mangobaaz.zip
 Copy the mangobaaz folder in htdocs(if using Xampp) Now start Xampp, and hit "localhost/mangobaaz" in URL.
 Good to go!
+to load the articles on the web click "Load Mangobaaz Articles"